 Historians use evidence to construct their stories and interpretations about the past, and often the evidence they use is fragmentary, partial or conflicting.
-Critical analysis of historical sources involves close study of the text or object, considering its context, and interrogating the source as a "witness" for what it can tell us about past events.
+Critical analysis of historical sources involves close study of the text or object in historical context, and interrogating the source as a "witness" for what it can tell us about past events.
 Your four PSA papers build these skills in a variety of ways, always using raw historical evidence as a starting point.
 See full guidelines and deadlines for each on Blackboard.

-- PSA I: What Sources Can (and Can't) Tell Us - PSA 2: Challenge or Support an Existing Claim with Evidence - PSA 3: Considering a Film as Historical Evidence - PSA 4: DIY Thesis using Historical Evidence l've set up a Blackboard discussion forum for questions related to the course content or assignments.
+- PSA 1: What Sources Can (and Can't) Tell Us due March 8 - PSA 2: Challenge or Support an Existing Claim with Evidence due March 29 - PSA 3: Considering a Film as Historical Evidence due April 12 - PSA 4: DIY Thesis using Historical Evidence due April 26

-PSA papers should be 2-3 pages long (i.e. 500-600 words), double-spaced, with all citations as correctly formatted Chicago Style footnotes.
-You therefore need a word-processing program that permits footnotes, preferably the full installation of Microsoft Office for Mac or PC, available as a free download from WSU's IT.
+PSA papers should be 2-3 pages long (500-600 words), double-spaced, with all citations as correctly formatted Chicago Style footnotes.
+You therefore need a word-processing program that permits footnotes, preferably the full installation of Microsoft Office for Mac or PC, which is available as a free download from WSU's Information Technology.
 Do not share them as Google docs.
-Submit as Word or PDF upload to Blackboard.
+Submit as a Word or PDF document uploaded to Blackboard.